quepasajefe/trading-library/transcripts-raw/04-htf-iof.md

-# Higher Time Frame Institutional Order Flow - 2025 Models Series Lecture
+# Higher Time Frame Institutional Order Flow - 2025 Model Series Lecture 04

 Hello there, I hope that you are doing well.
 Welcome to this new lecture of the 2025 Models series.
 This lecture is going to be on higher time frame institutional order flow.